- Define personality and describe early theories about personality development

 Sigmund Freud’s psychodynamic perspective of personality was the first comprehensive theory of personality, explaining a wide variety of both normal and abnormal behaviors.
 According to Freud, unconscious drives influenced by sex and aggression, along with childhood sexuality, are the forces that influence our personality.
 Freud attracted many followers who modified his ideas to create new theories about personality.
 These theorists, referred to as neo-Freudians, generally agreed with Freud that childhood experiences matter, but they reduced the emphasis on sex and focused more on the social environment and effects of culture on personality.
 The perspective of personality proposed by Freud and his followers was the dominant theory of personality for the first half of the 20th century.

 Other major theories then emerged, including the learning, humanistic, biological, evolutionary, trait, and cultural perspectives.
-In this chapter, we will explore these various perspectives on personality in depth.
+In this module, we will explore these various perspectives on personality in depth.